 - Heating or Cooling My Home

-- Housing Assistance (help paying for rent or home repairs and avoiding foreclosure)
+- Housing (help paying for rent or home repairs and avoiding foreclosure)

 - Internet Service or a Computer

-For information on disability benefits, read “Disability.gov’s Guide to Disability Benefits.”
+Find organizations and government agencies that can help.
+For information on disability benefits read “Disability.gov’s Guide to Disability Benefits.”

 Note: Disability.gov cannot take applications for disability benefits or other assistance programs.
 You must contact the government agency or organization in charge of the program or service.